Gross Domestic Product (GDP)

 NX = the total net exports of the country, estimated as total exports less total imports (NX = Exports – Imports)

 Components of Gross Domestic Product

-The GDP of a country is estimated by adding up various different categories.
-One such category is the Net Exports, which refers to the amount of products sold out by the country beyond its borders contrasted with the amount of products purchased from outside the borders.
-This is delineated by the term consumption.net exports and consumption are combined with the amount of money invested by the businesses in growing their own business inside the country, which is referred as investment.
+A country's GDP is estimated by adding together several different categories.
+One such category is net exports, which refers to the amount of products that the country sells outside its borders compared to the amount of products it buys from outside its borders.
+Net exports and consumption are combined with the amount of money that companies invest in growing their own business within the country, which is called investment.